shazzad080/Snake-Ladder-Game---Digital-Electronics-Project/README.md

-# 🎲 Snake & Ladder Game - Software & Hardware Edition
+# 🎲 Snake & Ladder Game - Hardware Edition

-A nostalgic board game brought to life with LEDs, logic circuits, and lots of engineering magic! ✨
+> A nostalgic board game brought to life with LEDs, logic circuits, and lots of engineering magic! ✨

 ## 📚 About This Project